An Episcopal School

 As an Episcopal school, we believe that God is honored in the diversity of languages, cultures, and traditions.
 It is the very differences that delight God.
 At our best, we at SAS promote the importance of differing perspectives, because in so doing we better understand the world, God, and ourselves and will more fully understand how God is calling us to serve the world.

 The Rev. Molly Short

 - Students represent a wide range of faith traditions.
-Forty percent of our students are Episcopalian.
+One-quarter of our students are Episcopalian.

 - The overall school community is characterized by openness, trust and forgiveness.

 - The School Chaplain, an Episcopal priest, is a full time employee of the school and serves as pastor to the school community.

 - Students and faculty attend regular chapel services in the 100-year-old St. Andrew's Chapel.
 An all-school Eucharist is celebrated on Wednesdays as a means of gathering and focusing the entire community at the beginning of each week.
 Music is an important part of our worship.
 Boarding students also attend a Compline service on Sunday evenings.
 As we are able, we will also provide transportation for students to additional worship services in the Episcopal church and/or other faith traditions.

 - All seniors take a one year course focusing on the religions in the Abrahamic traditions.
 The course culminates in each student writing a Creedal Statement addressing the student's ultimate concerns and beliefs.